• Skip to primary navigation

 1. Organize gardening education programs, including high-quality Gulf Coast Gardening Series seminars;

-2. Maintain an active Speakers Bureau for meetings and outreach events;
+2. Maintain an active Speakers Bureau and outreach events;

-3. Support an annual Texas Master Gardener certification training course;
+3. Support Texas Master Gardener certification training course;

 4. Manage youth gardening projects and education;